JNPham/File-Manager/README.md

-To run the app: Open CECS277_File_Manager.zip
+To run the app: Open Run_File_Manager.zip

 Things needed to do:
 1. Scaling the splitpane on 1st creation